nordcloud/mca-cli/README.md

   <summary>Optional flags</summary>

   `--service` -
-  a space seperated list of service names to include in the search for resources By default all are included: By default all resources are included:
+  a space seperated list of service names to include in the search for resources.
+By default all resources are included:
   <ul>
     <li>lambda</li>
     <li>dynamodb</li>